isaccanedo/ignite/README.md

 ## Armazenamento de várias camadas

-Apache Ignite is designed to work with memory, disk, and Intel Optane as active storage tiers.
+O Apache Ignite foi projetado para funcionar com memória, disco e Intel Optane como níveis de armazenamento ativos.
 The memory tier allows using DRAM and Intel® Optane™ operating in the Memory Mode for data storage and processing needs.
 The disk tier is optional with the support of two options -- you can persist data in an external database or keep it in the Ignite native persistence.
 SSD, Flash, HDD, or Intel Optane operating in the AppDirect Mode can be used as a storage device.

 [Read More](https://ignite.apache.org/arch/multi-tier-storage.html)